Generic name: LEVONORGESTREL 52mg

 - If you suspect the IUS is not in the correct position:

-° If incorrect insertion is suspected, remove LILETTA.
-Do not reinsert the same LILETTA IUS after removal.
+○ If incorrect insertion is suspected, remove LILETTA.
+Do no reinsert the same LILETTA IUS after removal.

 - If insertion is difficult because the uterus cannot be appropriately instrumented, consider the following measures:

-° If there is clinical concern, exceptional pain, or bleeding during or after insertion, take appropriate steps, such as physical examination and ultrasound, immediately to exclude uterine perforation.
+○ If there is clinical concern, exceptional pain, or bleeding during or after insertion, take appropriate steps, such as physical examination and ultrasound, immediately to exclude uterine perforation [see Warnings and Precautions (5.5)].

 2.4 Patient Counseling and Record-Keeping